ahoymarcus/nextjs-myjs-tech-blog/articles/usability-overview-2022-02-24.md

 4. **Make Paper Prototypes**: Nielsen seems to imply that smaller, simpler, and cheapers prototypes could be less time and resource consuming, and still bring all the essential data desired.
 5. **Iterate the Test Design**: starting from very low-fidelity prototypes till high-fidelity ones, it would be important to have this continous testing approach.
 6. **Established Usability Guidelines**: says Nielsen that it should be very important to inspect the design relative to the guidelines (from earlier studies to published research).
-7. **Test the Final Degign**: `Subtle usability problems always creep in during implementation`.
+7. **Test the Final Degign**: finally, even in the final stage subtle usability problems could creep in during implementation.

 ### Usability Testing or User Testing

-According Nielsen, the two expressions are interchangeble, except that the term User Testing could convey two distinct meaning:
+According Nielsen, the two expressions are interchangeble, except that the term User Testing could convey two distinct meanings:

 1. Testing with the help of the user.
 2. Testing the user himself.